Ultimate Missoula Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-The percentage of short-term rental units that are presently tenanted in a city is crucial information for a landlord.
-An area that demands additional rentals will have a high occupancy level.
-If the rental occupancy levels are low, there isn’t much place in the market and you need to explore elsewhere.
+The number of short-term rentals that are currently tenanted in a community is crucial information for a rental unit buyer.
+When nearly all of the rental properties are filled, that city requires additional rentals.
+When the rental occupancy indicators are low, there isn't much space in the market and you need to look in a different place.

 Short-Term Rental Cash-on-Cash Return